Director disqualification action against dissolved companies

 - Failing to submit tax returns or fairly paying the tax due;

 Understanding the circumstances leading to the company’s insolvency and/or dissolution is of vital importance when encountering such allegations.

 When facing such allegations, directors should always look to seek professional advice at the earliest opportunity, preferably before engaging in any correspondence which may prejudice or otherwise harm their position.

-For more information regarding this article or to contact one of our legal experts, contact our restructuring and insolvency department.
+For more information regarding this article or to contact one of our legal experts, contact our insolvency solicitors.